 Coppola is careful not to skew the balance of our affections too far in either direction, however.
 McBurney may be a rogue, but he’s a lovable rogue, and the women’s kindness is offset by their passive aggressive attitude towards one another as it becomes clear they’re sexual rivals.
 McBurney’s fatal mistake is to underestimate the women; when push comes to shove-down-the-stairs, Miss Martha and co reveal hidden depths of malice and resourcefulness.

 By this stage, Coppola’s filmmaking nous is beyond question, and the visuals in The Beguiled are utterly beguiling.
 The staid, crumbling opulence of the house in which McBurney is confined – which has shades of both Marie Antoinette and The Virgin Suicides – is in stark contrast to the wild, hazy gardens, where trees form living tunnels that are penetrated by thrusting shards of light.
 From the opening garish-pink title card, it’s unmistakeably a Sofia Coppola movie.

 Everything unfurls languidly, like an evening flower, the slow-building eroticism gradually rising to knee trembling proportions.
 It’s also quietly funny, especially the scenes set over dinner, in which the women bicker over who was responsible for the apple pie and cast aspersions over the honour of those with exposed shoulders.
 Then, before you know it, it’s transformed into a dark fairytale, morally ambiguous, with a resolution that’s both satisfying and transgressive.

-This is Coppola in her stride as a director, the eternal outsider peering in, the introvert eavesdropping at the door, the artist sketching a sultry picture of the sex lives of others: it’s a spectacle that shouldn’t be missed.
+This is Coppola in her stride as a director, the eternal outsider peering in, the introvert eavesdropping at the door, the artist sketching a sultry picture of the sex lives of others.